Do you or a loved one have memory problems or mild Alzheimer's disease?

 There is currently no cure for Alzheimer’s disease.

 But our researchers are trying to find a treatment that can slow or stop Alzheimer’s disease.
-That's why if you, or someone you know, has memory problems or mild Alzheimer's disease we would be grateful for your help in taking part in the DAYBREAK-ALZ study.
+That's why if you, or a loved one, has memory problems or mild Alzheimer's disease we ask you to consider taking part in the DAYBREAK-ALZ study by clicking the link below.